dabing1022/DBStateMachine/README.md

 # Motivation

 GKStateMachine only can be used iOS9+, but I want perfect downward compatible.
-Just use it directly as if it's shipped from iOS6.
+Just use it directly as if it's shipped from iOS7.

 # Requirements

+- iOS7+
-- iOS6+
+- Swift

 # API Reference